qdrant/landing_page/qdrant-landing/content/documentation/data-management/spark.md

 ## Datatype Support

-Qdrant supports all the Spark data types, and the appropriate data types are mapped based on the provided schema.
+Qdrant supports most Spark data types, and the appropriate data types are mapped based on the provided schema.

 ## Configuration Options